cferreras/cubusfera-astro/README.md

 Cubusfera is a Spanish-speaking Minecraft technical server where players collaborate on complex redstone contraptions, automated farms, and game mechanics optimization.
 This website serves as the community hub, featuring player profiles, project showcases, server rules, and an interactive map.

 The site is built with **Astro** for maximum performance, **React** for interactive components, and **Tailwind CSS** for modern styling.
-It includes server integration for real-time player data, a newsletter system, and comprehensive project documentation.
+It includes server integration for real-time player data and comprehensive project documentation.

 ## Features